42nd Street (musical): Original Broadway production (1980–1989)

 This Tony Award–nominated wardrobe, designed by Theoni V. Aldredge, is on rotating display at the Wick Theatre and Costume Museum in Boca Raton, Florida.

-West End
+West End (1984–1989)

 The West End production opened at the Theatre Royal Drury Lane on August 8, 1984, starring James Laurenson as Julian Marsh, Georgia Brown as Dorothy Brock, Clare Leach as Peggy Sawyer, Michael Howe as Billy Lawler and Margaret Courtenay as Maggie Jones.
 Frankie Vaughn later took over as Julian Marsh, with Shani Wallis as Dorothy Brock and Maxine Audley as Maggie Jones.
 The career of teenaged Catherine Zeta-Jones, a chorus member in the 1984 West End production, was launched when a vacation and an illness felled both the actress portraying Peggy Sawyer and her understudy when one of the producers happened to be in the audience.
-Zeta-Jones filled in and was impressive enough to be cast permanently in the role shortly afterward.
+Zeta-Jones filled-in and was impressive enough to be cast permanently in the role shortly afterward.
 The Production closed on January 7, 1989 after nearly 5 years, one day before the original Broadway production closed.